-Level 1 - What we stand for Level 2 Level 3 Level 4 Level 5 Follow equality policies, procedures and legislation Treating others with dignity and respect Acknowledging the value of differences between people Promoting the imporequality and valuing in the workplace and service delivery Acknowledging and communicating that employee has a role in making the Counc Employer of Choice successful deliverer services to diverse communities good equality practice and Ensuring that diversity are considered with a new activity decision Ensuring that diversity are considered with a new activity decision Supporting of y and diversity remove barriers. t equality and always actively when introducing y, policy or Promoting and ensuring a culture in which equality and diversity is valued through fair and just service delivery and employment.
+Level 1 - What we stand for Level 2 Level 3 Level 4 Level 5 Follow equality policies, procedures and legislation Treating others with dignity and respect Acknowledging the value of differences between people Promoting the importance of equality and valuing diversit in the workplace and in service delivery Acknowledging and communicating that every employee has a role to play in making the Council an Employer of Choice and a successful deliverer of services to diverse communities y good equality and diversity practice and remove barriers.
+Ensuring that equality and diversity are always actively considered when introducing Promoting and ensuring a culture in which equality and diversity is valued through fair and just service delivery and employment.
 Advocating and championing equality and diversity within the organisation Engaging equalities communities and stakeholders, and involving them in shaping Council policies and practices Challenging and testing services to ensure that commitments to equality and diversity are being robustly implemented.
 Putting systems in place and using them to evaluate the degree to which services are securing improved outcomes in the lives of all service users: taking action to tackle all aspects of inequality.
 Challenging and improving the culture and processes of the organisation; ensuring that the potential of all employees is identified, nurtured and fully realised.
 Working together with partner organisations to cohesively achieve improving strategic equality and diversity outcomes.
-Issue 4 Jan - 2018 P ocess Owner: Organisational Development Team Authorisation: Tracey Thomas Page 12 of 14
+Issue 4 Jan - 2018 Process C wner: Organisational Development Team Authorisation: Tracey Thomas Page 12 of 14